A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

 \subsection{Defect tracking}

 Once defects are detected, we can track them over time.
 This can be achieved by matching the locations of defects across different frames using the graduated assignment algorithm \cite{gold1996graduated}.
-However, it is possible that one defect is detected in one frame, but is missed in another.
-This will produce unmatched defects, which can be used to identify and recover misdetected defects.
-Using the matching results of the defects detected in three consecutive frames, we can interpolate the locations of the defects that are missed in the middle frame but are detected in the preceding and succeeding frames.
+This article proposed a fast and accurate graph matching algorithm using nonlinear optimization and graduated non-convexity to avoid poor local minima.
+This algorithm allows matching between graphs of different node numbers.
+This fits well with our system because it enables handling the spontaneous birth and annihilation of defects.
+However, it is possible that one defect is detected in one frame, but disappears in the next frame.
+This could be due to defect annihilation or a mistake in the defect detection process.
+To deal with the latter, we apply the matching algorithm to three consecutive frames.
+Using the matching results, we can interpolate the locations of the defects that are missed in the middle frame but are detected in the preceding and succeeding frames.
 Figure \ref{tracking_intp} illustrates the tracking results on three image sequences captured under different lighting conditions.